 Monitor the situation – periodically check the traps you have laid.
 If you do not see signs of recent activity, make sure that the area is repaired, cleaned, and free of any lingering smells or physical ailments caused by the rats.

 Cleaning – if you do not see any more signs of problems, thoroughly clean the property to ensure no residual problems will occur.
 Again, you can link up with a cleaner to accomplish this task.
 If renting the property to guests, this task is especially important.

 The difficulty with cockroaches lies in the approaches used to try to eliminate them.
 They undoubtedly one of the hardest pests to deal with (and I am speaking from personal experience).
 There are two major classes of roaches that you may have to deal with, depending on the region you live in.

 [Small] German/Brown-Banded: Live in kitchens and bathrooms; behind and underneath sinks, refrigerators, stoves.
-They find their way into a living area by stowing away on some item being carried in.
-However, they will breed indoors, and can travel between units through electrical and plumbing systems.
+They find their way into a living area by stowing away on some items being carried in.
+However, they will breed indoors and can travel between units through electrical and plumbing systems.
 Use baits and insect growth regulators for treatment.

 Pest #4: Termites

 Compared to the previous three, a homeowner will have less of a chance running into these bugs.
 However, if they are present, they are the most destructive pests known to homeowners.
 As such, it may be too difficult to go it alone.
 Proper education of construction and buildings may be required to identify access areas and points of interest for the termites, in addition to using specialized equipment.